tomofuminijo/aws-vpn-demo/README.md

 - Delete two SSO Applications in you AWS SSO.

-# Demo2: AWS Site-to-Site VPC Demo
+# Demo2: AWS Site-to-Site VPN

 **Work in process**